filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 ![AIR across devices](presentations/images/AIR-across-devices.jpg)

-Provides a net-like relational database of repositories.
-A repository is a virtual database with it's own transaction log.
+AIRport provides a net-like relational database of Repositories.
+Repositories are virtual databases, each with it's own transaction log.
-It has globally unique identifier that helps to distinguish it from other repositories in the same relational database (such as WebSql, or SqLite in a Cordova based App).
+Each Repository has a globally unique identifier that allows to distinguish it from other repositories in the same relational database (such as WebSql, or SqLite in a Cordova based App).